 “Consumers want to know what the producers are feeding their animals, and the producer should care too, especially when it comes to creep feed.
 Energy isn’t guaranteed on the tag.
 Don’t buy a creep feed that lists generic terms.
 The tag should say corn, wheat midds, or soy hulls,” Glaubius said.

 Even if adequate energy is in the creep ration, it might not be extracted by the calves.
 That is why it is important to include a product like Amaferm® in the creep feed.
-Amaferm is a natural prebiotic designed to maximize the nutritional value of feed.
-Amaferm is research-proven to increase intake, digestibility and absorption of nutrients, increasing not only the nutritional value of the creep feed, but helping make the pasture nutrients more digestible as well.
+Amaferm is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 Research has proven that calves receiving Amaferm will gain about one-quarter pound more per day, and at current market price that is a return of about 45 cents per day on a 4-cent investment for the Amaferm.